Home

 Drip brewers have their own thermostats, and some even offer you a choice of more than one brewing temperature.
 Why they do that is a bit of a mystery.
 Perhaps they are trying to appeal to people who don't want their coffee too hot.

-If you are boiling water for use in a French press, bring the water to a boil and then leave it to rest for a couple of minutes before pouring in onto the coffee grinds.
-Again, whether you wait for two minutes or you get impatient and pour the water after thirty seconds, don't worry about it.
+If you are boiling water for use in a French press, bring the water to a boil and then leave it to rest for a minute before pouring in onto the coffee grinds.
+Again, whether you wait for a full minute or you get impatient and pour the water after thirty seconds, don't worry about it.
 A few degrees difference won't spoil your coffee.

 Click here to add your own comments